Yippie Kayak: Plot

+In the cold open, Amy tries to bypass Holt's "no-gift" policy by leaving him a gift in an unmarked package on his desk, but Holt interprets it as a bomb and orders everyone to evacuate, much to her horror and Jake's amusement.

 When Boyle (Joe Lo Truglio) arrives with Christmas gifts for the staff, Jake realizes that he forgot to get a gift for Boyle.
 He then asks for Gina's (Chelsea Peretti) help in finding a gift for him.
 However, they're joined by Boyle.
 Jake lies, saying that the gift is for Amy (Melissa Fumero).

 While at the store, they find that thugs are in the middle of a robbery and have staged a hostage situation.
 Jake excitedly seizes this as an opportunity to act out a real life version of the film Die Hard.
 He informs Terry (Terry Crews), forcing him to leave his Christmas dinner and head the operation.
 However, Terry finds out that the Vulture (Dean Winters) is heading the operation.
 This disappoints him, as the Vulture exhibits an incompetent attitude.
 While all of this happens, Gina is also taken as a hostage.

 Amy joins Holt (Andre Braugher) and Rosa's (Stephanie Beatriz) Polar Club swim despite them worrying about her willingness to enter the water due to the low temperatures.
-She proves their point and everyone heads to the store to deal with the hostage situation.
+She proves their point, but she braves through the cold to inform them about the hostage situation.
 Back in the store, Jake and Boyle knock out some of the thugs and head to a hall where the hostages are being held.
 Jake lets himself get caught so that Boyle can enter through the vent.
 Boyle knocks out the main leader while the other thugs escape through sewers.
 Upon doing so, he mistakenly utters John McClane's catchphrase from Die Hard as "yippie kayak, other buckets," much to Jake's dismay.
-Terry decides to ignore the Vulture's protocols and sends the police in the thugs' direction, catching them.
+Terry decides to ignore the Vulture's orders to storm the building, as a raid may endanger the hostages, and forcibly relieves him of command.
+Using Jake's intel, he and the other officers arrest the remaining criminals.
 Jake explains his gift situation to Boyle and they make amends.
 Holt tells Terry that while he is suspended for breaking protocol, he has the makings of becoming a lieutenant.